andrewlidong/codecademy_challenge/README.md

 ## About

 Included is a series of 13 completed code challenges for the Codeacademy Coach position.
 All code is written in JavaScript and includes console tests.
 The first 7 challenges are mandatory, the following 4 are bonuses.
 Below is the prompt.
+To try it out, clone the repo and open index.html.

 ## Mandatory Code Challenges (1-7)